matt0164/frizz/README.md

 Uploading Code to the Server
 You can upload code to the server using scp (secure copy), rsync, or any other file transfer method.
 If you use Git, you can simply git pull the latest version of your code on the server.

-web_app.py or local_web_app.py (local test environment)
+web_app.py
 This module serves as the main entry point for a Flask-based web application, which fetches weather data based on user-inputted parameters.
 It supports both POST and GET requests on multiple endpoints.
-The web_app.py file is an alternative version of the local_web_app.py that is designed to be run on a web server.
+The web_app.py file is designed to be run on a web server.
-The create_app() function initializes the Flask application, sets up CORS, and defines several routes.
-Notable routes include:
-1. The / route serves the homepage, handles POST requests to fetch weather data based on coordinates or zip code, and stores fetched data in session variables.
+1. The / route serves the homepage, handles POST requests to fetch weather data based on coordinates, and stores fetched data in session variables.
 The page background color is randomly generated.
-2. The /weather_general route handles POST requests by delegating to a function that fetches weather data either by coordinates or zip code.
-3. The /weather route takes POST requests and fetches weather data based on either zip code or coordinates depending on the 'weather_option' provided in the request.
+2. The /weather route takes POST requests and fetches weather data based on lat long coordinates.
 It returns error messages for missing or invalid parameters.
-4. The /location route accepts POST requests, uses received latitude and longitude to fetch weather data, and stores it in session variables.
-The route then redirects to the index page.
 If the module is run as the main script, the Flask application is started.
-Key external functions used in this module include get_weather_by_zip, get_weather_by_coordinates, and get_weather_by_coordinates_or_zip from a module named weather_fetch.
+The external function used in this module is get_weather from a module named weather_fetch.py.
 The application requires two environment variables - a "SECRET_KEY" used by Flask for session management and potentially a "SESSION_KEY" - although the code does not seem to use the latter.
 If the environment variables are not found, a fallback value is used for the "SECRET_KEY".
 In summary, web_app.py defines routes and their corresponding functions for handling requests.
-It interacts with the web_main module to retrieve weather data based on user input and renders the HTML template "frizz_landing.html" with the results and dynamically generated colors. web_main.py
+It interacts with the weather_fetch module to retrieve weather data based on user input and renders the HTML template "frizz_landing.html" with the results and dynamically generated colors.

 weather_fetch.py

 his script, weather_fetch.py, handles fetching weather data from the OpenWeatherMap API and implements the core logic for processing the fetched data.
 The script starts by loading environment variables from a .env file, which includes an "API_KEY" for the OpenWeatherMap API.
 It also sets up the base URL for the OpenWeatherMap API.
-There are three primary functions in this script:
+There is one primary function in this script:
-1.	get_weather_by_coordinates_or_zip(data): This function checks if the 'weather_option' from the received data is 'zip'.
-If it is, it calls the get_weather_by_zip function with the 'zip_code', 'start_hour', and 'end_hour' from the data.
-Otherwise, it calls the get_weather_by_coordinates function with 'lat', 'lon', 'start_hour', and 'end_hour' from the data.
-2.	get_weather_by_coordinates(lat, lon, start_hour=10, end_hour=15): This function takes latitude, longitude, start hour, and end hour as input.
-It defaults to 10am and 3pm if no hours are specified or if non-integer values are provided.
-It constructs a URL for the One Call API of OpenWeatherMap using the latitude, longitude, and API key.
-It then sends a GET request to this URL.
-If the request is successful (status code 200), it processes the returned weather data.
-It calculates average humidity and dew point for the specified hours and determines the forecast and advice based on these averages.
-It also assigns a photo URL based on the conditions.
-If the request is unsuccessful, it returns an error message.
+1.	get_weather: The get_weather function fetches weather data based on latitude (lat) and longitude (lon) coordinates.
+It makes a GET request to the One Call API, passing the coordinates and API key as parameters.
+If the GET request is successful (status code 200), it retrieves the JSON data from the response and extracts the hourly forecast data.
+The function then calculates the average humidity and dew point during the specified core hours of the day (default 10 AM to 3 PM).
+It also determines if there are hours with high humidity or dew point above predefined thresholds.
+Based on the average humidity and dew point, the function provides a forecast and advice for hair care, selecting an appropriate photo based on the forecast conditions.
+If the GET request is unsuccessful, it prints the status code and returns an error message along with a default photo.
+The function returns a dictionary containing the photo URL and the forecast result.
-3.	get_weather_by_zip(zip_code, start_hour=9, end_hour=15): This function is similar to the previous one, but it takes a zip code instead of latitude and longitude.
-It constructs a URL for fetching weather data based on zip code, sends a GET request to this URL, and if the request is successful, extracts latitude and longitude from the response data.
-It then delegates to the get_weather_by_coordinates function to fetch and process weather data for the retrieved coordinates.
-In case of a failed API request, both get_weather_by_coordinates and get_weather_by_zip functions print an error message along with the response status code.
 The script also employs logging to record the URLs it fetches data from, the received data, and any errors that occur.

 location.js

 This code is responsible for getting the user's current location using the browser's geolocation API and sending it to the server for further processing.
 Let's break it down:
+1.	function handleGpsFailure() : This is a JavaScript function that is called when the Geolocation API fails to get the user's current position.
+It logs an error message to the console for debugging purposes.
-1.	function getLocation() {...}: This is a JavaScript function that is triggered when the user clicks the element with the ID location-btn.
+2.	function getLocation() {...}: This is a JavaScript function that is triggered when the user clicks the element with the ID location-btn.
-2.	if (navigator.geolocation) {...}: This condition checks if the browser supports the geolocation API.
+3.	if (navigator.geolocation) {...}: This condition checks if the browser supports the geolocation API.
-3.	navigator.geolocation.getCurrentPosition(function(position) {...}): If geolocation is supported, this line retrieves the current position (latitude and longitude) of the user.
+4.	navigator.geolocation.getCurrentPosition(function(position) {...}): If geolocation is supported, this line retrieves the current position (latitude and longitude) of the user.
-4. Inside the callback function, the latitude and longitude values are extracted from the position object.
+5. Inside the callback function, the latitude and longitude values are extracted from the position object.
-5. An AJAX request is sent to the server using the XMLHttpRequest object (xhr).
-The request is sent as a POST request to the /location endpoint with the latitude and longitude data included in the request payload as JSON.
+6. An AJAX request is sent to the server using the XMLHttpRequest object (xhr).
+The request is sent as a POST request to the /weather endpoint with the latitude and longitude data included in the request payload as JSON.
-6.	xhr.onload is an event listener that triggers when the AJAX request has completed.
+7.	xhr.onload is an event listener that triggers when the AJAX request has completed.
 If the status code of the response is 200 (indicating a successful request), the page is reloaded using location.reload().
 This is typically done to update the page with new data received from the server.
-7. If the browser doesn't support geolocation, an alert is shown indicating that geolocation is not supported.
+8. If the browser doesn't support geolocation, an alert is shown indicating that geolocation is not supported.
-8.	window.addEventListener('load', function() {...}): This event listener waits for the page to finish loading.
+9.	window.addEventListener('load', function() {...}): This event listener waits for the page to finish loading.
 Once loaded, it attaches an event listener to the element with the ID location-btn and calls the getLocation() function when that element is clicked.
 In summary, this code allows the user to click a button (with ID location-btn) to obtain their current location using the browser's geolocation API.
 The obtained latitude and longitude coordinates are then sent to the server for further processing, potentially retrieving weather information or performing other location-based tasks.
 Flask's url_for function is intelligent enough to find the static files.
 As long as the location.js file is in a directory named static at the same level as your templates directory, Flask will be able to locate the file.
 The project structure should look something like this: frizz/ static/